ralna/GALAHAD/doc/Python/bnls.rst

              define the weight-update strategy: 1 (basic), 2 (reset to zero when very successful), 3 (imitate TR), 4 (increase lower bound), 5 (GPT).
+          infinity : float
+            any bound larger than infinity in modulus will be regarded as infinite.
           stop_r_absolute : float
              overall convergence tolerances.
 The iteration will
              terminate when $||r(x)||_W \leq \max($